You’re working on a new design in Illustrator, and you notice a few parts that need to stand out more than others, but you’re not sure how to do it.

 Here’s a short description of each one of the settings available:

 Mode.
 It´s the blending mode you want for the drop shadow.
-By default, you´ll see “Multiply”.
+By default, you´ll see “Multiply.”

 Opacity.
-Here you can choose whether you want the shadow to be more or less transparent.
+Here, you can choose whether you want the shadow to be more or less transparent.

 Position (X and Y Offset).
 Move your shadows along the axis to specify how near or far it will stand from the object.
 The X Offset moves it to the sides; the Y Offset does it up and down.

 Blur.
 It´s literally what the name means.
-You can blur the shadow a lot to make it softer and bigger, or keep it thick and heavy.
+You can blur the shadow a lot to make it softer and bigger or keep it thick and heavy.

 Color and Darkness.
 You can change your shadow color and choose any color you want!
 Move through the color spectrum to pick one.
 Apart from that, you can alternatively set the amount of black you want to include in the shadow.

-Click on Ok to confirm.
+Step 4: Click on OK to confirm.

 Does it look good to you already?
 Then click “OK” to apply the effect!